tock/tock/doc/courses/sosp/capsule.md

 hil::uart::UART::set_client(&usart::USART0, console);
 ```

+The `static_init!` macro is simply an easy way to allocate a static
+variable with a call to `new`.
+The first parameter is the type, the second
+is the expression to produce an instance of the type.
+This call creates
+a `Console` that uses serial port 0 (`USART0`) at 115200 bits per second.

-Eventually, once all of the capsules have been created, we will populate
+Eventually, once all of the capsules have been created, the boot sequence
-a Hail structure with them:
+populates a Hail structure with them:

 ```rust
 let hail = Hail {